 In every case, however, it is the descent of the Spirit that is described.
 The Word is made Flesh and the Flesh is made Word.
 As with the Nefastis Machine, it all has to do with communication, and every communication is also a miscommunication.
 Pynchon's books all explore a distinct period of time -- the very bleeding edge of meaning and noise -- and the "post" of the dual and dueling postal system of Thurn and Taxis/Tristero is also the post-modern.

 Starting with the late Fifties/early Sixties of Lot 49 and extending -- despite the temporary post-9/11 veneer of literalism and recategorization -- to the present day.
-And despite how dry and academic this narrative may have become on the one hand, or cliched and consumerist on the other, it really defines a truly exciting mass alternation of perception.
+And despite how dry and academic this narrative may have become on the one hand, or cliched and consumerist on the other, it really defines a truly exciting mass alteration of perception.

 And this, in turn, can be very precisely timed.
 Petillon, following Pynchon, hones in on the exact moment as Marshall McLuhan: the launching of Sputnik.
 The stifling stasis of the Eisenhower late Modernist mirage essentially ended on this day.